IrnaAul/IrnaAul/README.md

 ### 🧕🏻About Me

-<p> I am an enthusiastic software engineering technology student who eager to learn and explore the possibilities that software engineering brings. </p>
+<p> I'm an eager software engineering student, excited to learn and discover more about this field. </p>

 ### 🌱What I'm Learning